Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

 <div>
   <div id="the-performance-impact-of-using-dict-instead-of-in-cpython-2-7">
     <p>
-      I’ve been reviewing lot of code lately for various open source and internal projects written in Python.
+      I've been reviewing lot of code lately for various open source and internal projects written in Python.
 As part of those reviews, I have noticed what I think is a trend toward using<tt>dict()</tt> instead of <tt>{}</tt> to create dictionaries.
-I don’t know exactly why this trend has emerged.
+I don't know exactly why this trend has emerged.
 Perhaps the authors perceive <tt>dict()</tt> as more readable than <tt>{}</tt>.
 Whatever the reason, my intuition told me calling the function version of the constructor for adictionary would impose a performance penalty.
 I studied what happens in both cases to understand how significant that penalty is, and the results confirmed my intuition.
     </p>

     <div id="tl-dr">